vtcs5204/23f/labs.md

 ### Part 1.1 - Getting started with [FEMU](https://github.com/vtess/FEMU.git), Due: 9/7/2023 11:59pm

+> Please accept the assignment on Github classroom using this [link](https://classroom.github.com/a/rZ2ba_LE).

 FEMU is a popular NVMe SSD emulator for storage research.
 This part familirizes you with FEMU usage and perform some experiments to benchmark FEMU SSD performance implications of different internal organizations.